TBD54566975/developer.tbd.website/site/docs/ssi/create-schema.md

 ## Now what?

 If you're on a roll and want to learn more, save your Schema ID from your Employment Verfication schema response and create your first [Verifiable Credential](create-credentials)!

-## Getting Schemas

-Once you've created multiple schemas, you can view them all by make a `GET` request to the `v1/schemas` endpoint.
-Future enhancements may enable filtering based on name, author, or other properties.

-You can get a specific schema by make a `GET` request to the `v1/schemas/{schemaId}` endpoint.